Maja Salvador: 2020–present: Professional expansion

-In 2020, after ABS-CBN was shut down on free TV, along with its franchise being denied by 70 congressmen, Salvador joined the Brightlight Productions/Cornerstone Studios-produced show Sunday Noontime Live!, which is aired on TV5 via a blocktime agreement.
+In 2020, after ABS-CBN was shut down on free TV, along with its franchise being denied and cancelled by 70 congressmen, Salvador joined the Brightlight Productions/Cornerstone Studios-produced show Sunday Noontime Live!, which is aired on TV5 via a blocktime agreement.
 However, after three months, the show aired its final episode.

 In 2021, after 18 years under Star Magic, Salvador left Star Magic to establish her own talent agency called Crown Artist Management.
 She starred as Niña in Niña Niño.
 On the first story, Niña was a girl who do not believe in miracles.
 She thrived somebody's essentials to benefit her and her Lola Belen (Ruby Ruiz) whom born by her mother named Gloria (Lilet) then leaved for a reason due to poor living.
 After eight years, she returned to Brgy.
 Consolacion along with his second child Niño (Noel Comia Jr.).
 Gloria revealed she was beaten by her own husband and she is trying to get away.
 After sunset, Lola Belen went missing after a long hunting despite that she had died on collision.
 Meanwhile, in Belen's demise in the family, they are convince to start acted as con-artist for their potential income to the siblings, after that when Niño had a stomachache, Niña had caught by the tanods of the stealing property and both were run out quickly and they jump on a truck which brings them to Sitio Santa Ynez where they live a new life until an unexpected event changes everything.
 While Niña and Niño escaped through the remote area of Sta.
 Ynez, they had to find ways in receiving true faith for themselves and connected to healing rituals while they found Ka Iking, they had discovered happy thought for earning big income and return on basic act.
 This little town was ruled by Kapitana Pinang (Dudz Teraña) who was very strict and interested on making more and more money.
 Later on they met Isay (Moi Bien).
-It premiered on April 5, 2021, on TV5's Todo Max Primetime Singko line up replacing Paano ang Pangako?.
+It premiered on April 5, 2021, on TV5's TodoMax Primetime Singko line up replacing Paano ang Pangako?.

 On October 2, she officially joined the Eat Bulaga! to host the new segment DC 2021.
-She returned to ABS-CBN in the action TV series The Iron Heart starring Richard Gutierrez.
+She returned to ABS-CBN in the action TV series The Iron Heart starring Richard Gutierrez and the romantic comedy thriller series Someone, Someday starring Kathryn Bernardo and James Reid.